bizmills/MTG_Project/README.md

 ## Future Features
-**Create trade lists:** Allow users to generate lists of cards that are available for trade.
+**Create trade lists:**
+ Allow users to generate lists of cards that are available for trade.

 **Optimize image matching algorithm to scale:** current run-time with 186 cards is fairly quick, but handling 30K cards will increase processing time

+**Optimize image processing:**
+Enable image morphing to control tilting card.
+Mitigate dependency on quality lighting

-**Improve collection reporting:** add quantity, display by attribute (spell type, rarity, etc) **Improve searching collection:** allow search by attributes other than name **Improve updating collection:** allow deletion of cards from collection
+**Improve collection reporting:**
+add quantity, display by attribute (spell type, rarity, etc)

+**Improve searching collection:**
+allow search by attributes other than name

+**Improve updating collection:**
+allow deletion of cards from collection